milen-patel/SAP-1/README.md

 # SAP-1
 A simulator For Albert Paul Malvino's SAP-1 Computer made in Java Swing.

 After building this computer on a breadboard following Ben Eater's tutorials ([my build running](https://github.com/milen-patel/BreadboardCPU)), I decided to build this simulator.
 Visually appealing?
 No. Functional?
 Yes.
 ![](demo.gif)

+To test it out yourself, clone the project and compile it.
+A Java Runtime Environment is required to run this simulator.

 ## Features
 - **Clock Toggle**: Almost all of the components in SAP-1 are linked together via a system clock.
 This simulator has a button that can toggle the clock from low to high, or vice versa (as a result, each full clock cycle requires two presses of this button for a rising edge and falling edge).